pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Domain entities
 ===============

-A domain entity is an object that is not defined by its attributes, but rather by a thread of continuity and its identity.
+A domain entity is an object that has an identity which provides a thread of continuity.
 The attributes of a domain entity can change, directly by assignment, or indirectly by calling a method of the object.
+But the identity does not change.

 The library has a base class for domain entities called :class:`~eventsourcing.domain.model.entity.DomainEntity`.
-It has an ``id`` attribute, because all entities are meant to have a constant ID that provides continuity whilst other attributes may change.
+It has an ``id`` attribute, because all entities are meant to have a constant ID that provides continuity when other attributes change.

+In the example below, a domain entity object is constructed with an ID that is a version 4 UUID.

 .. code:: python